AndreaPelosi/sparse.jl/README.md

 julia> Pkg.add("https://github.com/AndreaPelosi/sparse.jl")
 ```

+To easily have access to sparse.jl files, just clone sparse.jl repository.

 ## Requirements
 To build the graphs on which to execute *BFS,* you need `GraphBLASInterface.jl` and `SuiteSparseGraphBLAS.jl` Julia packages.
 To download them, type the following instructions inside the Julia REPL: